kneoloch/Wind-Waker-GC-Coop-Multiplayer-Guide/README.md

 Open your Dolphin application and locate your iso file to open up in Dolphin.

-Extract the iso disc contents by:
+Extract the iso disc contents:
-- Right clicking on The Wind Waker iso on the game list that appears in Dolphin.
+- Right click on The Wind Waker ROM on the game list that appears in Dolphin's main window.
 - Click on "Properties" and go to the "Filesystem" tab.
 - Right click on Disc and choose "Extract Entire Disc".